Axiomatic Characterizations of Draft Rules: Introduction

-\citet{budish2012multi} study a version of a draft mechanism, with a randomly drawn initial priority that reverses after each round, which is used to allocate courses to students at the Harvard Business School.
-Although the mechanism is manipulable, they show that the HBS mechanism generates more ex ante welfare than its strategy-proof counterpart, the \emph{random serial dictatorship (RSD)}. \citet{biro2022serial} study \emph{Single-Serial} rules, which are equivalent to draft rules with agent-specific quotas.
-Single-Serial rules are shown to be \emph{ig-Pareto-efficient}, equivalent to EFF in our model, as well as \emph{truncation-proof}.
-(See also \citealp{biro2022balanced}.) \citet{caspari2022booster} analyzes a related allocation rule, called a \emph{booster draft}.
+\citet{budish2012multi} study a version of the draft used to allocate courses to students at the Harvard Business School.
+The mechanism, which is sometimes known as the \emph{snake draft}, is based on a randomly drawn initial priority that reverses after each round.
+In a related paper, \citet{aziz2015possible} characterize the \emph{allocations} that are outcomes of sequential-allocation rules associated with natural picking sequences, such as ``strict alternation'' (drafts), ``balanced alternation'' (snake drafts), and other ``recursively balanced'' sequences. \citet{biro2022serial} study \emph{Single-Serial} rules, which are equivalent to draft rules with agent-specific quotas.
+Single-Serial rules are shown to be \emph{ig-Pareto-efficient}, equivalent to Pareto efficiency in our model, as well as \emph{truncation-proof} (see also \citealp{biro2022balanced}). \citet{caspari2022booster} analyzes a related allocation rule, called a \emph{booster draft}.
 In a booster draft with $n$ agents, the objects are partitioned into $m$ sets of size $n$ (called \emph{boosters}), and each agent picks once from each of the $m$ sets.
 Since an agent's choice from one booster does not impact the set of objects available to her in another booster, the rule is strategy-proof.
-However, booster drafts are not efficient.
+However, booster drafts are not efficient.\footnote{In a related model with endowments, \citet{papai2003strategyproof} introduces the \emph{segmented trading cycles} rules in which agents trade objects, one-for-one, within restricted market segments.
+Similar to booster drafts, these rules are strategy-proof but inefficient.}